-- Working to retain our state’s greatest asset, our kids, by improving both our business climate and educational system
+Our focus is striving to make Louisiana a better place to live, work and play while working to retain our state’s greatest asset, our kids, by improving both our business climate and educational system.

 The reality is that no politician can create jobs (unless we grow the government), but it is possible to create a business friendly climate through tax reform, workforce development, infrastructure investment, transparency, and improved regulatory processes.
 By focusing on these principals, we are able to reduce the unnecessary management burdens on the real job creators, business & industry.